-If you are a swimmer who churns out length after length and yet are not improving, it can be frustrating.
+If you are a swimmer who churns out many miles a week and yet are not improving, it can be frustrating.
 It may be time to look at what you are doing before, during and after each session in order that you make better progress.
-Here are 10 tips to help you become a better pool swimmer.

-3. Stretching will also help to get blood flowing and warm your body up before a session.
-Here are some examples of effective stretches for swimmers, which should be held for 20-30 secs.
+Stretching will also help to get blood flowing and warm your body up before a session.
+Here are some examples of effective stretches for swimmers which should be held for 20-30 secs.

 Pectoris stretch - Stand side onto a wall or pole with elbow at a right angle, gradually slowly press the body forward away from the bent arm.

 Shoulder external rotation - Stand with one arm reaching across the back.
 Grasp the elbow with the other hand and pull toward the mid line of the back and repeat both sides.